-The academic advisor provides academic support for BSPH majors, pre-majors and students pursuing the Global Public Health minor and Epidemiology minor.
+The academic advisor provides academic support for BSPH majors, pre-majors and students pursuing one of the Public Health minors.
 This includes assistance with course scheduling, petitions, minors, and major graduation requirements.
 The advisor also assists students in redesigning the academic plan if career goals change, monitors reports on any student who may be experiencing academic difficulty and coordinates the scheduling of performance reviews when needed.
 The academic advisor can also provide important information about The Ohio State University resources.
 Frequent and clear communications with the academic advisor is important to student success.